 Programs must be free of charge and open to the public.
-Exceptions may be made for library partner organizations.
+Exceptions may be made for Friends of Patten Free Library fundraisers.

 No group except library-related or library-sponsored groups may use the Community Room for regular meetings more frequently than monthly.
 However, a series that meets more than once a month may be held with prior approval from the Director.